Sale of a Property in Turkey

 Table of Contents

-● When compared to the procedures for selling a property in Turkey by a Turkish native, selling a property by a foreigner is not a challenging process.
+● Compared to the procedures for selling a property in Turkey by a Turkish native, selling a property by a foreigner is not a challenging process.

 ● Advertised prices are generally a little higher, and dealers usually leave a little room for negotiating.